 Here are a few examples of how specific companies in different industries are using AI in their businesses: according to the McKinsey report, tech giants like Baidu and Google invested between $20B and $30B on AI in 2016, investing 90% on R&D and implementation, and 10% on AI acquisitions.
 AI's current investment rate is 3x the growth of foreign investment since 2013.Netflix has also achieved impressive results from the AI algorithm it uses to customize recommendations to its 100 million subscribers worldwide, improving search results and avoiding canceled subscriptions from frustrated customers who could not find what they wanted (with a potential impact of $1B annually).
 Bloomberg, a financial data expert, uses technologies such as computer vision and natural language processing to increase the scope of information available through its omnipresent terminals used by financial workers to access market information.
 In queries, users can use natural language rather than specialized technical commands that are analyzed and executed by AI.Uber has a core group of mobile app designers, map experts, and autonomous driving teams to provide pre-packaged machine learning algorithms' as - a-service.'
 Using computer vision, these skills are used to better predict driving patterns and improve maps and build algorithms for their autonomous vehicles.
 And Royal Bank of Scotland has recently launched an AI bot that will answer its banking customer questions and perform simple banking tasks such as money transfers, with the goal of making online customer support as effective as face-to-face contact.AI and machine learning are revolutionizing how companies access and process data to become organizations that are smarter and more efficient.
 And in their enterprises, IT and data science teams are preparing for the immense benefits of AI.

-Are you currently jobless or not in to the right job?
-Don't worry, we are here to place you.
+Are you currently jobless or not in to the perfect job?
+Don't worry, 4Achievers are here to place you.